bradchristie/taminations-flutter/assets/c2/inlet.md

 as the Trailing End and the adjacent dancer (Inner-Actives) [Split](../c1/recycle.md) or
 [Facing Couples Recycle](../a2/recycle.md),
 adjusting to end in a Center Wave.
-Ends in a 1/4 tag formation.
+Ends in a 1/4 Tag formation.
 (Note: Applicable Parallel 3-and-1 Lines are those in which both Ends are Beaus and in which the Out-Facing Beau and the adjacent dancer are in a Mini-Wave.)